Memory Care At Poydras Home

 Secure Environments and Garden Access

-The Memory Care areas of our campus feature secured environments designed to prevent wandering while preserving a sense of freedom and openness.
+The Memory Care areas of our campus feature secured environments designed to safely satisfy wandering urges while preserving a sense of freedom.
 Keypad entries, monitored exits, and thoughtful layout design all work together to keep residents safe without making the space feel restrictive.

 Residents have access to secure outdoor garden spaces and safe walking paths that allow residents to enjoy fresh air and natural surroundings in a supervised, enclosed setting.
 Time outside can reduce agitation, support sleep, and improve mood for many people living with dementia.